krisquigley/krisquigley.github.io/source/2015-12-08-polling-for-file-generation.md

 ### Background of the Problem

 ![Image of Orders Table](images/orders.png)
+*A list of orders*

-We are generating a CSV of orders for the vendor which at the moment isn't a big problem as we do not have many vendors, or many orders, so the CSV will generate relatively quickly.
-However, we know that as suppliers and orders are bound to increase, we need to find a better solution to generate larger files without blocking our precious ruby processes.
+We are currently generating a CSV of orders for a vendor; which at the moment isn't a big problem as we do not have many vendors, or many orders, so the CSV will generate relatively quickly.

 ```ruby
 class OrdersController < ApplicationController